ashleyfletcher76/42_transcendence/docs/API_live_chat.md

 ## Summary for Frontend:

-- WebSocket URL: Connect to the WebSocket endpoint ws://localhost:8003/ws/chat/{room_name}/ to join a chat room.
+* WebSocket URL: Use wss://localhost:10443/ws/chat/{room_name}/ to securely connect to a chat room.
-- Message Sending: Messages should be sent as JSON in the WebSocket connection.
-On receiving messages, the frontend should listen for message events in the WebSocket stream.
+* Message Sending: Send messages as JSON over the WebSocket connection.
+For message reception, listen for events on the WebSocket stream.
-- HTTP API: For sending messages via HTTP (if needed for fallback scenarios), use the /chat/send/ endpoint.
+* HTTP API: For fallback or testing, use the /chat/send/ endpoint to send messages via HTTPS.     ?????
+Check this

+- Security Note: Always use HTTPS and securely manage any sensitive data transmitted over WebSocket or HTTPS connections.

+Additional Notes:

+* Self-Signed Certificate: In development environments, if using self-signed certificates, include the --no-check flag with wscat or set NODE_TLS_REJECT_UNAUTHORIZED=0 in your environment to avoid SSL verification errors.